iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

 That message identifies the (generated) npm packages that contain the addon, as well as the API package.
 This example is from a Windows build.
 The messages from a Linux or MacOS build will be similar, but will show names that are specific to those platforms.
 Note MakePackages produces several packages from the same source.
 In the case of a Windows build, there is one addon package for use in a node app and another for an electron app.
 The API package is the same for both.

+NB: The version number in package_version.txt must be the old version number.
+Change package_version.txt *after* testing.

 Continuing this example, suppose your imodeljs git repository is here:

 ```